-- We provide a rigorous formal description of Call Arity and prove that it is safe, i.e. the transformed program does not perform more allocations than the original program. - Our proof is modular.
+- We prove that the Call Arity analysis is indeed safe, i.e. the transformed program does not perform more allocations than the original program. - Our proof is modular.
 We cleanly separate the arity analysis part (Sec.
 4) from the cardinality part, and divide the cardinality part into a three-stage refinement proof (Sec.
 5).
 This gives greater insight into their interaction, and provides reusable components for similar proofs. - We introduce infinite trace trees (Sec.
-5.2) as a suitable domain for an abstract cardinality analysis. - We formalized a suitable semantics akin to Sestoft's mark 1 abstract machine, the Call Arity analysis, the transformation and the safety proof in the theorem prover Isabelle.
-This gives us very high assurance of the correctness of this work, but also provides a data point on the question of how feasible machine-checked proofs of compiler transformations currently are (Sec.
-6). - Finally, and of more general interest, we critically discuss the formalization gap left by our formalization and find that the gap is not always bridgeable by meta-arguments.
-In particular, we explain how the interaction of Call Arity with other components of the compiler effected a serious and intricate bug, despite the proof of correctness (Sec.
-6.2).
+5.2) as a suitable domain for an abstract cardinality analysis, used in one of the refinements. - We formalized a suitable semantics akin to Sestoft's mark 1 abstract machine, the Call Arity analysis, the transformation and the safety proof in the theorem prover Isabelle.
+This gives us very high assurance in the correctness of this work, but also provides a data point on the question of how feasible machine-checked proofs of compiler transformations currently are.
+We discuss the development, including the required effort and the remaining formalization gap, in Sec.
+6.

-2. Overview and Example

-The remainder of the paper will necessarily be quite formal.
-In order to give a better intuition and overview, we first look at a small example in this section, and introduce the syntax, semantics, transformations and analyses more rigorously in the subsequent sections.
-A more elaborate motivation and explanation of the Call Arity analysis, including its effect on list fusion and benchmark results, can be found in [5].

-2.1 From the Example...
+2. Overview and example 1 The remainder of the paper will be formal enough, so to give a better intuition and overview, we look at a small example before introducing the syntax, semantics, transformations and analyses more rigorously in the following sections.
+A more [Copyright notice will appear here once 'preprint' option is removed.] elaborate motivation and explanation of the Call Arity analysis, including its effect on list fusion and benchmark results, can be found in [4].
+2.1 From the example...